LucasEnard/Contest-Sustainability/README.md

 From here, by inputting the task, the pipeline knows what to do with the model, tokenizer or even feature-extractor in this folder, and manage your input automatically, tokenize it, process it, pass it into the model, then give back the output in a decoded form usable directly by us.

 # 4. HuggingFace API
-Some people or some systems can not download models or use them due to some restriction, that's why it is possible to use the HuggingFace API and call some models directly throught this service.
+Some people or some systems can not download models or use them due to some restriction, that's why it is possible to use the HuggingFace API and call some models directly throught this service. <br>
 It is made easier for you here :

 You must first start the demo, using the green `Start` button or `Stop` and `Start` it again to apply your config changes.